jmesnil/jmesnil.net/_posts/2012-07-27-on-jms-objectmessage-and-its-pitfalls.md

 # Conclusion

 At first glance, ObjectMessage looks like a good idea.
-It lets application remains comfortable in dealing only with Java objects.
-But it opens a whole can of architectural, technical and performance issues that will need to be dealt with a moment or another (probably after the application is put in production...)
+It lets application deals only with Java objects but it opens a whole can of architectural, technical and performance issues that will need to be dealt at one time or another, probably after the application is put in production...

-I would suggest to reduce as much as possible the use of ObjectMessage (with the goal of getting rid of them completely) with a 2 steps:
+I would suggest to reduce as much as possible the use of ObjectMessage (with the goal of getting rid of them completely) with 2 steps:

 1. **Use [DTO][dto] for ObjectMessage payload**
 2. **If possible, define a data representation for the payload (JSON, protobuf, XML) and use Text or Bytes message to carry it**

-It is not a huge task and your application will be all the better for it (loose-coupled, resilient to changes, explicit payload agreement, etc.)
+It is not a huge task and your application will be all the better for it (loosely-coupled, resilient to changes, with explicit payload agreement, etc.)

 ---